 So, so this is really, it’s a very special case.
 And I think people need to look at our experience with that in mind and not everything from what we’ve done is going to be applicable to other places.
 But a lot of it is.

 Kari Hulac (09:53):

-So, would you say that those are some of your challenges and obstacles is dealing with such a complicated landscape with the, with the population and all the different facilities around there and the base.
+So, would you say that those are some of your challenges and obstacles in dealing with such a complicated landscape with the population and all the different facilities around there and the base?
 Are there other obstacles you’d like to mention or challenges that you’ve, that you’ve tried to overcome?

 Dr. David Victor (10:11):